shorebirdtech/docs/docs/troubleshooting.md

 ```

 It's possible that VS Code is incorrectly using Shorebird's version of Flutter
-instead of the Flutter on your path.
-You can fix this by explicitly providing
+instead of the Flutter on your path (see
+https://github.com/Dart-Code/Dart-Code/issues/4607).
+You can fix this by
-VS Code with the path to your Flutter installation.
-In your `settings.json` file,
+explicitly providing VS Code with the path to your Flutter installation.
+In your
-add the line:
+`settings.json` file, add the line:

 ```json
 "dart.flutterSdkPath": "/path/to/flutter"